avigarg820/Wordpress_projects/README.md

-# Welcome to my WordPress projects
+# Welcome!!
+Here are Wordpress websites I've worked on during my 1st job.
 This file contains all Wordpress websites including both informative and the e-ccomerce also. **Client websites are tagged with their respective industries(e.g., healthcare) for easy reference.**

 [Ontario Imaging Diagnostics](https://ontid.ca/) {Healthcare}